Blog

 I am blessed beyond measure to have some of the friendliest, kindest, sassiest students on the planet.
 They reach out to newbies, and do everything they can to make them feel welcome!
 From a teaching perspective, this makes me want to weep with gratitude.
 Are you one of these students?
 THANK YOU!

 This deserves it’s own post, but I’ll just leave this here.
-If you have Mean Girl tendencies (and many of us do, to some extent), KNOCK IT OFF.
+If you have Mean Grrl tendencies (and many of us do, to some extent), KNOCK IT OFF.
 Is this really who you want to be?
 Really?
 OR, would you like to be the student who:

 • is the first to say hello to a new student